JeremyBertelli/freeipa-cdp/Auto-TLS.md

 Set the Trusted CA Certificates Location to the FreeIPA CA certificate: `/etc/ipa/ca.crt`.
 Cloudera Manager will trust this CA to sign all TLS certificates.

-Select Enabling TLS for all existing and future clusters to enable TLS immediately on the current cluster and all future ones.

 <img width="1906" height="951" alt="image" src="https://github.com/user-attachments/assets/823d3d66-ff1a-49f4-9862-0762768f69ed" />

 After completing the Auto-TLS configuration, restart Cloudera Manager: